purduehackers/organize/directory/storyteller.md

 - Write a monthly "VIP newsletter" that we send to current & prospective sponsors, Purdue faculty, and alumni, showing what Purdue Hackers has been working on
 - Draft announcements for upcoming events to be posted on Discord and Instagram
-- Write a post on [our blog](https://blog.purduehackers.com) roughly once every month
+- Solicit [blog posts](https://blog.purduehackers.com) from community members about their projects, aiming to publish one post per month
-- Help send emails to professors, groups, and students to promote upcoming events
+- Send emails to professors, groups, and students to promote upcoming events

 This is a PR role, but different from what you may have seen before: while many student orgs stop their PR efforts at event promotion, Purdue Hackers also writes articles and newsletters to keep in touch with important people and document our work for future generations.
 As such, this role primarily consists of _lots_ of writing.

-You will own some very important projects—our blog posts have directly led to fundraising & mass awareness of Purdue Hackers, and we expect the VIP newsletter to do the same—but you will not be alone.
+You will own some very important projects—our blog posts and VIP newsletters have directly led to fundraising & mass awareness of Purdue Hackers—but you will not be alone.
 Other team members already do public comms work and email professors; you will add extra capacity to these efforts and bring them together under one owner.

 ## About you